Aditya2985/sales_insight/Sales_Insights_Analysis-main/README.md

-## Sales Insights Data Analysis Project By Karan Negi
+## Sales Insights Data Analysis Project By Aditya

 ### Instructions to setup mysql on your local computer